Arthur-P-R-Assis/Hangman/README.md

-"A hangman game with voice recognition, old code from when I was still learning object-oriented programming.
+"A hangman game with voice recognition, old code from when I was still learning object-oriented programming, poor use of classes.